amkanesh/wiki-page/README.md

 + Prerequisites: Basic HTML and CSS knowledge

 ## Setup
-1. Create a new HTML/CSS project
+Create a new HTML/CSS project.
 The two files we'll be editing are `index.html` and `style.css`.

 ## HTML
 First, go to `index.html` and change the text in the `<title>` tags to fit your wiki page.